-We talked about recent flooding and using GIS for emergency relief with one of the volunteers for the Chennai Silver Lining – A Sanitation Drive project.
-We bring you a story about great community initiative of Chennai’s citizens who decided to reduce the health risks of flooding to Chennai’s population.
+In 2015 the Chennai district in India experienced severe flooding.
+To quickly eliminate the threat of disease outbreaks from contaminated water across the district, volunteers decided to use online GIS and strategically apply a sanitation agent.We talked to one of the volunteers included in the Chennai Silver Lining – A Sanitation Drive project.
+Read a story about a great community initiative of Chennai’s citizens who decided to organize to reduce health risks the flooding posed to Chennai’s population.

-They wanted to prevent the post-flooding epidemic breakout by reaching out to every corner of Chennai with a 7 days action plan, to sanitize the water deluged area with bleaching powder.
-Chennai Silver Lining project needed over 100 volunteers in different parts of a district.
+They wanted to prevent the post-flooding epidemic breakout by reaching out to every corner of the Chennai district with a 7 days action plan, to sanitize the water deluged area with bleaching powder.
+Chennai Silver Lining project needed over 100 volunteers to cover different parts of this megacity district.
 They used guidelines about post-flood emergency health precautions – community sanitation from Disaster Management Education Planning & Training (ADEPT).
 The idea was to prevent outbreaks of diseases like typhoid, dysentery, infectious hepatitis, and other diseases associated with floodwaters.

-It is important not to waste any time during a flood relief, because pathogenic organisms will not become airborne as long as the surfaces they have contaminated remain wet.
-They can enter the body and cause disease through water splashing into the mouth, mucous membranes, open cuts, etc. Once dried, organisms can be spread on dust particles by air movement.
-Therefore, it is important to “sow” bleaching powder into all wet and marshy areas and bring all contaminated surfaces into contact with bleaching powder as soon as possible.
+It is important to act quickly during a flood relief to prevent the spreading of pathogenic organisms.
+They will not become airborne as long as the surfaces they have contaminated remain wet.
+Pathogenic organisms can enter the body and cause disease through water splashing into the mouth, mucous membranes, open cuts, etc. Once dried, organisms can spread on dust particles by air movement.
+That’s why it is important to “sow” the bleaching powder into all wet and marshy areas, and bring all contaminated surfaces into contact with the bleaching powder as soon as possible.

-Volunteers have organized 13 HUB stations, marked on a map, for different areas of Chennai and conducted the project with the help of Chennai’s community.
-The full number of volunteers and percentage of area sanitized still isn’t available, but project participants claim that Chennai Silver Lining achieved a community based success that proved the strength of a unity in extreme circumstances.
+Volunteers have organized 13 HUB stations, marked on a map, for different areas of the Chennai district and conducted the project with the help of Chennai’s community.
+The full number of volunteers and the percentage of the sanitized area still isn’t available, but project participants claim that the Chennai Silver Lining achieved a community-based success that proved the strength of unity in extreme circumstances.

 This project offers a good example of a community-based initiative that highlights the importance of spatial thinking in disease prevention.
-Roots of using spatial thinking in risk management in the case of disease date to 19th century when Dr. Snow used a map to find the source of cholera outbreak.
+Roots of using spatial thinking in risk management in the case of the disease date back to the 19th century when Dr. Snow used a map to find the source of the cholera outbreak.
 In the 21th century, we have various web mapping tools which can do the same, and more.

-Chennai Silver Lining project serves as an exemplar case for both GIS and non-GIS experts that want to do something for their community by applying spatial thinking and spatial knowledge to a specific project or cause.
+Chennai Silver Lining project serves as an exemplary case for both GIS and non-GIS experts that want to do something for their community by applying spatial thinking and spatial knowledge to a specific project or cause.